The Keepers of Greens Ledge Light

 Tim Pettee, known locally as the 'Head Keeper' of Greens Ledge, acquired Greens Ledge at auction from the US Government in 2016 and donated it to the newly-founded Greens Ledge Light Preservation Society to spearhead the preservation effort.
 A Rowayton resident, Tim has been boating along the Connecticut shores his entire life and fell in love with the unique beauty of Green's Ledge many decades ago.
 Tim serves as the President of Greens Ledge Light Preservation Society.

-Brendan founded the Greens Ledge Light Preservation Society in the fall of 2015 and obtained an endorsement from The Sixth Taxing District of Rowayton.
+Brendan founded the Greens Ledge Light Preservation Society in the fall of 2015 with an endorsement from The Sixth Taxing District of Rowayton.
 A life long romance with Greens Ledge was sparked by possible stewardship in 1989 and countless boating memories from 42 years of Rowayton residency.
-Brendan brings to the organization 35 years of restoration and general contracting knowledge and extensive non for profit event production, fundraising and project management.
+Brendan brings to the organization 35 years of restoration and general contracting knowledge, extensive non for profit event production, fundraising and project management.
 With passion and pride, he is eager to lead the restoration process of Greens Ledge Light and ensure its existence for generations to come.
 Brendan serves as Executive Director of Greens Ledge Light Preservation Society.

 Shannon lives on Five Mile River and can be seen paddle boarding to the Greens Ledge Light most summer afternoons.
 She is the Director of Corporate Social Responsibility for a local health care company and has also been working in the nonprofit sector for over ten years.
 While eating ice cream at 101 she heard that her neighbor, Tim Pettee and Brendan were planning to bid on the lighthouse.
 It has long been a dream of hers to do meaningful local environmental work and that dream came true when she was invited to join Green’s Ledge Light Preservation Society.
 She serves as Secretary for Greens Ledge Light Preservation Society.